 28 October 2021 - 20 March 2022, SPAZIO CIELO, VILLA MALPENSATA LUGANO

 With the exhibition Sur Papier, MUSEC continues its exploration of the relationship between contemporary art and tradition in China.
 The artists Mingjun Luo, Francine Mury, Jiang Zuqing with the musician and composer Sivan Eldar, reflect together on the interaction between body and writing in a creative context now globalized individual.
-The exhibition is curated by Marco Franciolli and constitutes the second stage of the exhibition that was realized in collaboration with the Musée d'art et d'histoire of Neuchátel (Mahn) where it was presented last summer.
+The exhibition is curated by Antonia Nessi and Marco Franciolli and constitutes the second stage of the exhibition that was realized in collaboration with the Musée d'art et d'histoire of Neuchátel (Mahn) where it was presented last summer.
 Sur Papier compares the notions of space and identity hybridization between East and West, in a dynamic of echo between cultures and means of expression.
 The broad gesture, the fluidity of the sign or the meticulousness of the ink painting follow each other in the exhibition rooms, revealing the peculiar qualities of the supports, the variety of languages and the different sensibilities of the artists on display.

 The project Sur Papier originates from the meeting between the Swiss artist Francine Mury and the Chinese artist Jiang Zuqing.
 The intense four-handed work on large format sheets - produced according to the traditional methods of the Chinese province of Anhui - gives back the sense of their artistic complicity: the meeting of the body and the gesture with the white surface leads the artists to overcome their individual roles and their cultural origins.

 The significance of this moment of sharing and encounter between cultures has generated the desire to expand the reflection around the theme of dialogue between artists and the hybridization of artistic languages between different cultures, including in the project a third visual artist, Mingjun Luo from China, resident in Switzerland since 1987, and a musician-composer, Sivan Eldar (Israel-USA).
-The exhibition ends with Domenico Lucchini's creative documentary "One Leaf One Life", dedicated to the meeting and collaboration between Francine Mury and Jiang Zuqing and to the dialogue between cultures as a generator of knowledge and art.
+The exhibition ends with Domenico Lucchini's creative documentary "One Leaf One World", dedicated to the meeting and collaboration between Francine Mury and Jiang Zuqing and to the dialogue between cultures as a generator of knowledge and art.

 In the four-handed works created by Jiang Zuqing and Francine Mury on very large sheets of paper, the confrontation of body and gesture with the large white surface of the paper leads to the overcoming of the individual roles and cultural origins of the two artists.
 Francine Mury's profound interest in the great Chinese tradition of ink drawing - for the Swiss artist, pictorial research goes hand in hand with the study of Eastern philosophy and thought - is confronted on this occasion with an artist, Jiang Zuqing, trained in the Chinese academic tradition, with which she identifies and where she finds the source of inspiration for her artistic research.
 Archetypal forms emerge and merge in the large inks produced by the two artists, in search of a universal and timeless language